tall-dan/ball_world/README.md

 This is a quick exercise to help familiarize yourself with JavaScript / Jquery.

+### Getting started

+  *  Clone / fork this repo
+  *  Take a look at the code.
+The work you'll do is in ball_world.js, but it will be good to know the structure of the html and the css classes as well
+  *  Open up ball_world.html in a browser.
+Look at what you've got, then go ahead and get started on the requirements

 ### Requirements

 When you are done, you should be able to use the buttons on the right to: